The Earned Income Tax Credit (EITC)

 EITC Eligibility Requirements

-You (and your spouse, if married filing jointly) must each have a Social Security Number that is valid for employment and was issued before the due date of your tax return.
-If you (or your spouse) are a non-citizen with an Individual Taxpayer Identification Number (ITIN) instead of a Social Security Number (SSN), you will not be able to claim the Earned Income Tax Credit.
+You (and your spouse, if married filing jointly) must each have a Social Security Number (SSN) that is valid for employment and was issued before the due date of your tax return.
+If you (or your spouse) are a non-citizen with an Individual Taxpayer Identification Number (ITIN) instead of an SSN, you will not be able to claim the Earned Income Tax Credit.
 If you’re claiming the EITC with a qualifying child (see below), the child must also have a Social Security Number.

 Your AGI (adjusted gross income) refers to your total income for the year, minus certain adjustments that the IRS allows.
-You are eligible to claim the Earned Income Credit if your total earned income is at least $1, and both your earned income and AGI are no more than:
+You are eligible to claim the Earned Income Credit if your total earned income is at least $1, and your earned income and AGI are below a certain limit, based on your filing status.

 Maximum Credit Allowed

-For Tax Year 2018, the maximum amount you can claim for the Earned Income Credit is:
+For tax year 2019, the maximum amount you can claim for the Earned Income Tax Credit is:

 Qualifying Child Rule